 The temptation is almost too great.

 We can’t go over it.
 We can’t go under it.
-Therefore have to go right through it.
+Therefore, have to go right through it.

 There is also no above, for spirituality attaches itself to the pain and descends into it.

 That has a healing effect that makes us grow.
-Over it is not the way of mysticism, because then you just miss the enthusiasm itself.
+Over it is not the way of mysticism because then you just miss the enthusiasm itself.

 The task of changing the juvenile court and the foster care service with one stroke is too great!

 And underneath?
 Under it?
 Give up.
 Bury yourself in it?
 We can’t go under it either.
-Also, sometimes we get knocked down, but it doesn’t kill us.
+Furthermore, sometimes we get knocked down, but it doesn’t kill us.
 We are hunted, but we are not abandoned.
 Our friends continue to carry us, and we have our resilience.
 We see no way out, but we are not at our wits’ end.

 There is a lot of sadness, not hopelessness, frustration, cynicism, emptiness, but space.

 We can’t go over it.
 We can’t go under it.
-Therefore we have to and can go right through it.
+Therefore, we have to and can go right through it.
 No overreaction, no spirals of anger and fear.
 But keep breathing and see a positive outcome as a visionary.

 Light must shine out of the darkness!

 2 Corinthians 4: No, we do not give up.
 Though we perish to the outward man, our inner life is renewed day by day.
 17The slight torment of a moment brings us a surpassing, everlasting fulness of glory.
-18 We look not to the visible but to the invisible; what we see passes away, the hidden things last forever.
+18 We look not to the visible but to the invisible.
+What we see passes away.
+The hidden things last forever.

 Paul speaking:

-We are bombarded on all sides, but they do not get caught; Furthermore, we see no way out, but we are never at our wits’ end; we are hunted, but not abandoned; Sometimes we are knocked down, but we don’t die.
-We always carry the death of Jesus in our bodies because the life of Jesus must also be revealed in our bodies.
-Our lives are constantly being handed over to death for Jesus’ sake, that the life of Jesus also might be revealed in our mortal existence.”
+We always carry the death of Jesus in our bodies.
+The life of Jesus must also be revealed in our bodies.
+Our lives are constantly given over to death for Jesus’ sake.
+This is so the life of Jesus may also be revealed in our mortal existence.

-Read more
+Read More